prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/02-analyze-files-with-Spark.md

     ```

 1. Run the code to view the yearly revenue as a line chart.

+1. Click on **Publish all** button at the top to publish the changes.

 >**Note**: To learn more about plotting with seaborn, see the [seaborn documentation](https://seaborn.pydata.org/index.html).